espressif/arduino-esp32/libraries/RainMaker/README.md

 > NOTE :
 > - This API should always be called inside device write callback, if you aimed at updating n reporting parameter values, changed via RainMaker Client (Phone App), to the ESP RainMaker cloud.
-> - If not called then paramter values will not be updated to the ESP RainMaker cloud.
+> - If not called then parameter values will not be updated to the ESP RainMaker cloud.

 ### printQR()
 This API displays QR code, which is used in provisioning.